Azure-Samples/streaming-at-scale/eventhubs-streamanalytics-cosmosdb/README.md

-# Streaming at Scale with Stream Analytics
+# Streaming at Scale with Azure Event Hubs, Stream Analytics and Cosmos DB

 This sample uses Stream Analytics to process streaming data from EventHub and uses Cosmos DB as a sink to store JSON data